kasslent/clc-digital-skills/_lessons/module-2.1.md

 permalink: module2-1.html
 ---

-There are more ways to use CSS to create typography based styles in your web page designs.
+In the last module, we learned how to use CSS to create typography based styles in our webpages.
+Today, we'll be taking a deeper dive into them.

-The last lesson covered text based CSS properties that used keywords for values (e.g. `font-weight: bold;`).
-But there are many other properties (typography based and other styles) that use length to define the values.
+We covered text based CSS properties that used keywords for values (e.g. `font-weight: bold;`), but there are many other properties (typography based, and other styles) that use measurements to define the values.

 ## Length / Measurement Units